Our commitment to doing the work responsibly

 DHS

 Housing for Health is for homeless Health Services patients with complex medical and behavioral health conditions.
-Coordinated Entry System Access Centers are call-in or drop-in places where people experiencing homelessness can gain initial access to or continue contact with housing and supportive services and referrals to Interim Housing programs for persons experiencing unsheltered homelessness.
+Coordinated Entry System Access Centers are call-in or drop-in locations where people experiencing homelessness can gain initial access to housing and supportive services and receive referrals to Interim Housing programs for persons experiencing unsheltered homelessness.
 Referrals to emergency services (domestic violence, emergency physical and mental health care) and other supportive services (mental health, workforce development, etc.).
 Referrals to, or direct provision of, basic services such as food provision, storage, and hygiene services

 Family Crisis Housing